DaRaFF/webdev-resources/README.md

 * [Regex Crossword](http://regexcrossword.com/) - Solve Crosswords with writing regex
 * [MySQL Game](http://mysqlgame.com/) - Fight against others in a real mysql db with db queries
 * [Dungeons and Developers](http://www.dungeonsanddevelopers.com/) - An RPG-style talent tree for web developers
+* [Code Combat](http://codecombat.com/) - Learn javascript programming with a real game, where you have to code the moves to win the battle

 # <a name="learning">Learning</a>
 * [CodeAcademy](http://www.codecademy.com/) - Learn step by step different languages online